-Our mission is to build healthier lives, free of cardiovascular diseases and stroke for all, regardless of race, ethnicity, gender, religion, age, language, sexual orientation, national origin, and physical or cognitive abilities.
+Our mission is to be a relentless force for a world of longer, healthier lives, regardless of race, ethnicity, gender, religion, age, language, sexual orientation, national origin and physical or cognitive abilities.
 We're committed to ensuring that our workforce, workplace and mission have a shared impact across America's diverse populations.

 The Universal Language of Saving Lives

-The American Heart Association is a proud catalyst for Hands-Only CPR certification in the Gulf Countries.
-During March, more than 77,000 people in Saudi Arabia became certified in Hands-Only CPR, in celebration of Heart Month.
+The American Heart Association is a proud catalyst for Hands-Only CPR certification in the Gulf countries(link opens in new window)(link opens in new window).
+During March, more than 77,000 people in Saudi Arabia became certified in Hands-Only CPR in celebration of Heart Month.

 We rely on volunteers, staff, donors and partners to help foster a smart, collaborative environment.
 Successful organizations make the most of diversity and inclusion to deliver programs, events and educational opportunities that support a culturally competent workforce that delivers on its mission.

 Volunteers and staff in physical and virtual workplaces around the nation and across the globe come together to address many challenges to overcome health inequities related to cardiovascular disease and stroke.
-We aim to create workplaces that support the work of all peoples — regardless of their diverse backgrounds — to narrow the gap of heath disparities and bridge the gap to better health.
-Read our 2015-16 Health Equity and Inclusion Report to learn more.
+We aim to create workplaces that support the work of all peoples — regardless of their diverse backgrounds — to narrow the gap of health disparities and bridge the gap to better health.
+Read our Equity and Inclusion Dashboard to learn more.

 We seek providers that align with our mission and provide quality services at competitive prices.
 Our database of current and potential providers is shared organization-wide.

-Are you interested in being considered as a provider?
+Are you interested in being a provider?
 We work with minority- and women-owned businesses as well as veterans, people with disabilities and LGBT-owned businesses.